Do You Need a Garage Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Replacing a garage door opener (motor only, no structural changes)
+- Replacing a garage door opener (motor unit only) with no structural or electrical modifications, this is considered maintenance, not construction

 Exemptions vary by city.
 Always check your local requirements.